hungpham2511/hungpham2511.github.io/_posts/0000-0-0-docker-arm-support-with-buildx-and-simulator.md

 possible with this approach.

-## Building images with buildx {#building-images-with-buildx}
+## Building images with buildx `test` {#building-images-with-buildx-test}

 ### Buildx overview {#buildx-overview}

+After installation, `buildx` functionality is available via the `docker buildx` command group.
+Many common operations are available.
+For example, the sub-command `du` prints disk usage by `buildx`; the sub-command `prune` allows us to prune away unused build caches.

-`buildx` introduces the concept of _builders_.
+One of the main difference that `buildx` introduces is the concept of _builders_.
 A builder is fundamentally is an isolated build environment that is responsible for building images.
+Sub-commands `ls`, `create`, `inspect`, `rm`, `stop` and `use` are for managing builders' life-cycles.

+Core functionalities of a builder instance are implemented by its _driver_.
+Currently there are only two drivers available: `docker` and `docker-container`.
+While both drivers are "docker", they are different in the way builds are to be performed by builders.

+A builder that uses the `docker` driver build images using the "old build" functionality provided by the `docker` binary.
+Hence, this builder shares the same image space as generic `docker` commands such as `docker ls`.

-A builder uses _a driver_ to manage different build configurations.
-Currently there are two drivers: `docker` and `docker-container`. `docker` driver is the default one used by the "traditional" docker daemon. `docker-container` driver spins a docker container running a `BuildKit` docker image.
+the default one used by the "traditional" docker daemon. `docker-container` driver spins a docker container running a `BuildKit` docker image.

-To inspect a builder, use the `buildx inspect` command:
+To learn more about what builders are available on your PC, use `buildx ls`.
+To inspect a builder, use the `buildx inspect` command.
+Below we inspect the default builder which uses the `docker` driver.

 ```shell
 docker buildx inspect default